chainHero/heroes-service/README.md

 rm -rf fixtures/.svn
 ```

-Alternatively, if you want to know how to build this fixture folder and learn how to create the blockchain network, We are currently working on a dedicated tutorial on this topic.
+Alternatively, if you want to know how to build this fixture folder and learn how to create the blockchain network, follow this quick tutorial on [how to build your first network](https://chainhero.io/2018/04/tutorial-hyperledger-fabric-how-to-build-your-first-network/).

 ### b.
 Test